This page describes in detail all the different methods that can be used to invoke the SDK.

 they shake their device, or when they take a screenshot.
 To do that,

+This method also enables you to change the preferred invocation event on-the-go during runtime.
 Here’s a list of all available ones below, feel free to use any combination of these.

-By default, shaking gesture causes the SDK to pop up.
+The default, shaking gesture causes the SDK to pop up.

 This invocation event will create the floating button on top of your app's UI which users can clearly see at all times.
 This button can be dragged to a more suitable position.

 In the Android emulator, you might need to click the button twice if one click doesn’t do it.
 Also, system interface elements may sometimes get in a way of the button.

 The SDK will be invoked when users make a screenshot while using your app.

 In Android, the only way for any SDK to realize that a screenshot has been captured is to monitor the screenshots directory.
 Because of that, if you opt for this invocation method, the storage permission will be requested from a user when they launch your app.